xShoho/xShoho/README.md

 ###

 <p align="left">I spend my free time playing guitar and ukulele.
 In addition, I attend Aikido training twice a week.
 I also run classes for a children's group of this sport.
-I am a patient person and open to new knowledge as well as sharing what I have already acquired.<br><br>- 🔭 I'm studying at Warsaw School of Computer Science<br>- 📚 I'm currently learning about Machine Learning algorythms</p>
+I am a patient person and open to new knowledge as well as sharing what I have already acquired.<br><br>- 🔭 I'm studying at Warsaw School of Computer Science</p>

 ###